seldomU/relationsinspector/Docs/wiki/OfflineDoc.md

 ## Backend Development

-A backend is a C# class that tells the RelationsInspector (RI) what kind of relations it should display, how they should be displayed, and how the user should be allowed to modify them.
+A backend is a C# class that tells the RI what kind of relations it should display, how they should be displayed, and how the user should be allowed to modify them.

 RI ships with a few example backends, but for your own classes and usecases, you may need to define new backends.
-The following guide shows you how to do that.
 By extending the default backend and with the help of utility classes, you can easily pick and choose which backend features you want to customize.
-If you don't want to implement a backend for your types, try an [auto-generated](https://github.com/seldomU/RIBackendUtil/wiki/Automatic-Backend) one.
+If you don't want to implement a backend for your types, try an [auto-generated](#automatic-backend) one.

 ### Getting started
 First, you need to decide on the type of your entities, relations and how to define a relation in your graph.
 As an example, we'll develop a GameObject hierarchy backend.
 It will accept GameObjects dragged from the hierarchy window and show their child GameObjects.
 In this case it seems straighforward: